G.A.R. Post: John Buford Post #89 Everett, WA

 William was to remain in eastern Washington for the remainder of his years.
 The census of 1920 located him there living with son William and his family.
 Both Williams were noted as being farmers.

 William H. Chambers, former Civil War cavalry trooper died in Trinidad, Washington on December 16, 1922 following what his newspaper obituary reported have been a "brief illness."
 At some point he had applied for and been granted a U.S. Government disability pension based on his period of Civil War soldiering as at death he was receiving a $50 per month stipend.
-His remains were returned to Seattle for burial beside Mary at Evergreen Cemetery.
+His remains were returned to Everett for burial beside Mary at Evergreen Cemetery.
 Reportedly active in Grand Army of The Republic affairs, the internment was assisted by the Everett G.A.R. post.